dgraph-io/dgraph/wiki/content/query-language/index.md

 Schema mutations add or modify schema.

 An index is specified with `@index`, with arguments to specify the tokenizer.
+When specifying an index for a predicate it is mandatory to specify the type of the index.
 For example:

 ```
 mutation {
   schema {
     name: string @index(exact, fulltext) @count .
-    age: int @index .
+    age: int @index(int) .
     friend: uid @count .
     dob: dateTime .
-    location: geo @index .
+    location: geo @index(geo) .
   }
 }
 ```